Military Spouse Career Advancement (MyCAA) Scholarship ProgramUpdated: December 23, 2022

-The Military Spouse Career Advancement Accounts (MyCAA) program provides up to $4,000 (over 2 years) of Financial Assistance for military spouses who are continuing their education by pursuing a license, certification, or Associates degree in a portable career field and occupation.
+The Military Spouse Career Advancement Accounts (MyCAA) Scholarship provides up to $4,000 of Financial Assistance for eligible military spouses who wish to continue their education by pursuing a license, certification, or Associates degree in a portable career field or occupation.

 MyCAA Benefits for Military Spouses

-- Employment Readiness Counseling – Spouse Education and Career Opportunities (SECO) career coaches are available to all military spouses married to active duty service members of all ranks, regardless of their eligibility to receive MyCAA financial assistance and their desire to pursue higher levels of education.
-Counseling services help military spouses identify additional sources of federal, state, and local financial assistance, expanded career choices and opportunities, and necessary support resources (e.g., childcare, transportation, books, computers, equipment, supplies, etc.).
+However, counseling services can help MyCAA military spouses identify additional sources of federal, state, and local financial assistance, expanded career choices and opportunities, and necessary support resources (e.g., childcare, transportation, books, computers, equipment, supplies, etc.).

-Spouses must have completed high school or obtained a GED and are required to complete their program of study within three years from the start date.
+Spouses must have completed high school or obtained a GED and must complete their program of study within three years from the start date.

 - Spouses who are members of the armed forces themselves and are currently on Title 10 orders